WICG/idle-detection/README.md

 top-level frames with a new `"idle-detection"` permission.
 This permission can be delegated to sub-frames via [Permissions Policy] or the [`sandbox` attribute].
-The top-level frame requirement significantly reduces the number of cross-origin contexts which can observe the a state event and thus identify the user through backend communication channels.
+The top-level frame requirement significantly reduces the number of cross-origin contexts which can observe the state event and thus identify the user through backend communication channels.

 Requiring a permission does not completely mitigate the cross-origin